-- Process: an instance of running program - Linux create and start a new process (PID) for each command - ps or top - A process cab be run in : - Foreground: the command prompt is not returned until the current process has finished executing. - Background: the command prompt back to do some other useful work e.g. ls -1 &
+- Process: an instance of a running program - Linux create and start a new process (PID) for each command - ps or top - A process can be run in : - Foreground: the command prompt is not returned until the current process has finished executing. - Background: the command prompt back to do some other useful work e.g. ls -l &